 Elon Law’s top priority is to keep students, faculty, staff and building visitors safe and healthy.
 Highlights of our new protocols include:

-- Several events traditionally held in the fall (the Billings, Exum & Frye National Moot Court Competition and the Elon Law Review Symposium) will be held virtually while other events (the Distinguished Leadership Lecture Series) has been paused until 2021-22
+- Several events traditionally held in the fall (the Billings, Exum & Frye National Moot Court Competition and the Elon Law Review Symposium) will be held virtually while other events (the Distinguished Leadership Lecture Series) have been paused until 2022-23.

 Keeping Our Students on Track to Graduate in 2.5 Years (Learning)

-Elon Law’s preparations for reopening reflect a commitment to graduate students in 2.5 years by amending the Fall Trimester academic calendar and designing courses that offer maximum flexibility for both students and professors.
+Elon Law’s preparations reflect a commitment to graduate students in 2.5 years by amending the academic calendar and designing courses that offer maximum flexibility for both students and professors.

-- Student who are unable to attend in person due to health conditions may seek accommodations through Elon University’s Office of Disability Services.
-If an accommodation from in-person attendance is allowed, then students will attend synchronously online
+- Students who are unable to attend in person due to health conditions must seek accommodations through Elon University’s Office of Disabilities Services.

 Keeping Our Focus on Recruitment (Admissions)

-Elon Law’s Admissions Office continues to actively recruit the entering class enrolling in August 2020, and it looks forward to soon meeting prospective students for the entering class of fall 2021.
+Elon Law’s Admissions Office is actively recruiting the entering class enrolling in August 2022 and looks forward to meeting prospective students.
 More information about the application process can be found on the law school’s admissions website.

 - Prospective students can schedule campus visits and tours

-- Online chats for prospective students will be hosted throughout the fall
+- Online chats and other programs for prospective students will be hosted throughout the year

-- Applicant interviews (by invitation) as part of Elon Law’s admissions process start in November when the Admissions Committee begins reviewing applications
+- Applicant interviews (by invitation) as part of Elon Law’s admissions process will start in late fall when the Admissions Committee begins reviewing applications